 08 of 10

 Use leftover greens from your Christmas tree to make a few quick arrangements in simple bowls.
-Place them in bookcases, along the bathroom sink, on the kitchen windowsill, or on the table.
+Place them in bookcases, along with the bathroom sink, on the kitchen windowsill, or on the table.
 Pile pine cones with ornaments and bows in a bowl or basket.
 Gather sprigs of holiday greens together with a bow and hang them from the inside of your windows.

 You can also decorate your bathroom or kitchen with a small poinsettia.
 Additionally, you can collect branches of evergreen and make a simple swag for your bedroom doors.
 Simply tie evergreen sprigs onto candles with a pretty ribbon and add colorful, small ornaments for a festive touch.Continue to 9 of 10 below.